eseidel/space_gen/README.md

 dart run space_gen

+## Values
+* Generates good quality, modern Dart code
+* Not a complete implementation of OpenAPI
+* Generates layered output, which can be used in pieces
+* Generates testable (and tested) code

+## Advantages over Open API Generator 7.0.0
+* Dart 3.0+ only (sound null safety)
+* Model code round trips through JSON correctly

 ## Why not just contribute to OpenAPI?

 As of August 2023, there are two separate (soon to be combined?)
 OpenAPI